History of multitrack recording: Large format analog recorders

 Advision and Trident were among the first studios in the UK to install 16-track machines.
 Trident installed its first 16-track machine in late 1969.
 "After The Flood", a song from the Van der Graaf Generator album The Least We Can Do Is Wave To Each Other, was recorded at this studio on 16 tracks in December 1969.
 Production of 16-track machines boomed and the number of studios worldwide using these machines exploded during 1970 and 1971.
 By the end of 1971, there were at least 21 studios in London using 16-track recorders in conjunction with Dolby Laboratories noise reduction.
 Artists using Trident at this time also included Genesis and David Bowie as well as Queen who experimented with multitracking extensively most prominently on their albums Queen II and A Night at the Opera.

-Australia's first 16-track recorder was installed at Armstrong's Studios in Melbourne in 1971; Festival installed Australia's first 24-track recorder at its Sydney studio in 1974.
+Australia's first 16-track recorder was installed at Armstrong Studios in Melbourne in 1971; Festival installed Australia's first 24-track recorder at its Sydney studio in 1974.
 During the 1970s, 16 and 24 tracks became common in professional studios, with recording tape two inches (5.08 cm) wide.
 The so-called "golden age" of large format professional analog recorders would last into the 1990s when the technology was mostly replaced with digital tape machines, and later on, computer systems using hard disk drives instead of tape.
 Some music producers and musicians still prefer working with the sound of vintage analog recording equipment despite the additional costs and difficulties involved.

-Mainstream large format analog multitrack machines can have up to 24 tracks on a tape 2 in wide which is the widest analog tape available.
+Large format analog multitrack machines typically have up to 24 tracks on a tape 2 in wide which is the widest analog tape that is generally available.
 In late 1967 AMPEX offered its version in this format, at $32,000 (a 16-track model was $24,950).
 Prototype machines, by MCI in 1978, using 3 in tape for 32 tracks never went into production.
-Otari made a 32-track 2 in MX-80 and Stephens made a limited number of 40-track 2 in machines, however neither of these formats came into common use.
+Otari made a 32-track 2 in model MX-80.
+Stephens Electronics made a limited number of 40-track 2 inch machines, however neither the 32 or 40 track formats were widely used.
 A few studios still operate large format analog recorders, though much of the time their use is only to copy sounds onto a modern digital format.
 Maintaining these machines has become increasingly difficult as new parts are rarely available.
 New tape is still available but prices have risen significantly in recent years.